Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 Now you understand.

-The three stages of goth are all about self-discovery and self-expression through related interests with other people, which anyone in any sub-culture experiences in exactly the same way, whether it be goth culture, religious culture, fetish or footy culture, whatever.
+Basically, it’s about personal growth and finding connection with people through discovering related interests.
+Something anyone in any sub-culture experiences in the same way, whether it be goth culture, religious culture, fetish or footy culture, whatever.

 It just so happens that goth culture revolves around darkness, drama, and the color black.